Cinco de mayo in Spanish Class – a history

 Cinco de mayo is a celebration of Mexican heritage.
 Historically, 5 de mayo commemorates the Mexican army’s unlikely victory over the French forces at the Battle of Puebla on May 5, 1862.
 Despite being greatly outnumbered and outgunned, the Mexican army under the leadership of General Ignacio Zaragoza managed to defeat the French forces under the command of Napoleon III.

 Although the victory at the Battle of Puebla did not end the French occupation of Mexico, it was still a significant achievement and a source of pride for the Mexican people.
-So, important note, 5 de mayo marks a battle the Mexican’s won in a war they eventually lost.
+So, important note, 5 de mayo marks a battle the Mexicans won in a war they eventually lost.
 (Hence why outside of Puebla this is US holiday, not one celebrated in Mexico).
-Cinco de Mayo has since become a symbol of Mexican identity and resistance against foreign domination.
+Cinco de Mayo has become a symbol of Mexican identity and resistance against foreign domination.

 In addition to its historical significance, Cinco de mayo is also celebrated in the United States as a joyous festival of Mexican culture and heritage.
 The holiday is marked by lively parades, music, dancing, and feasting on traditional Mexican food.